 Edible substances with strong adsorption properties are invaluable when it comes to health.
 This is because they can travel through the body and adsorb any nasties or toxins, preventing them from being taken into the body.

-Activated charcoal is so good at this that it was actually first used to help eliminate poisons from the body.
+Activated charcoal is so good at this that it medics use it to help eliminate poisons from the body.

-To give an idea of just how powerful activated charcoal is at removing toxins, it is included on the WHO’s Model List of Essential Medicines as an antidote for poisonings.(3) It also makes an appearance on Germany’s ‘Bremen List’, a list of five antidotes that emergency rescue services should always keep on hand.(4)
+To give an idea of just how powerful activated charcoal is at removing toxins, the WHO includes it on their Model List of Essential Medicines as an antidote for poisonings.(3) It also makes an appearance on Germany’s ‘Bremen List’, a list of five antidotes that emergency rescue services should always keep on hand.(4)

 In conclusion, it’s powerful stuff!

 Sadly, it doesn’t work on everything.
 The ability of activated charcoal to adsorb different toxins depends on their chemical makeup.
-It can be affected by properties like the particle size, solubility, ionisation and pH of the substance, as well as the other contents of the stomach.(4)
+Properties like the particle size, solubility, ionisation and pH of the substance can affect it, as well as the other contents of the stomach.(4)

 It’s great at grabbing toxins like nicotine and poisons like ricin, but won’t help with others such as alcohols or heavy metals.